 Visit our consultation areaFind out more

 On 24 November 2015, we started the first period of consultation for a pattern of wards for Eastleigh Borough Council.
-Between 24 November and 1 February 2016, we are inviting comments on the ward boundaries for the authority.
+Between 24 November and 1 February 2016, we are invited comments on the ward boundaries for the authority.

 The Commission has also announced that it is minded to recommend that Eastleigh Borough Council should have 39 councillors in the future, 5 fewer than the current arrangements.